ssbc/handbook.scuttlebutt.nz/stories/design-challenge-sybil-attacks.md

 Services like Facebook or Twitter are significantly less vulnerable to spam (if you dont consider the ads spam).
 Instead of receiving personal messages from anyone one who knows your id/address on a social network, you only receive messages from other users you have "followed" or "friended".

-I like to call this a "Solicited Spam" system.
+We like to call this a "Solicited Spam" system.
 Following someone on Twitter means you think they are human, or at least, an amusing bot.
 This is actually a pretty strong signal.
-Email doesn't an explicit social network, but the best spam filtered email systems (like gmail) can use the implicit social network in email: if I send you and email and you reply then we are "friends".
+Email doesn't have an explicit social network, but the best spam filtered email systems (like gmail) can use the implicit social network in email: if I send you and email and you reply then we are "friends".

 Then graph analysis can be applied to the friend network - spammers may be isolated, or clustered together and can be filtered out.